15 Incredible Natural Remedies for Anxiety and Depression

 - Substance abuse

 While there are many different causes to anxiety and depression, you need to remember, having these feelings is not anyone’s fault or a flaw in your own character.
 Sometimes there does not have to be a ‘reason’ for feeling anxious or depressed.
 It just happens.
-But the good news is, if you can recognize the signs and symptoms, you can begin to use natural remedies for anxiety and depression to help you improve.
+But the good news is, if you can recognize the signs and symptoms, you can begin to use herbal remedies to help you improve.

 Signs and Symptoms